D3nis-sec/Social-Engineering-Report/README.md

 ##  Contact
 For questions or collaboration opportunities, feel free to open an issue on this repository or reach out directly via GitHub.

----

-> **Note:** This report is intended for educational and informational purposes.
-Always verify security procedures in your organization and follow established protocols before applying any recommendations.